 While the sandwich is grilling, make the salad.
 Arrange alternating apple and avocado slices on a plate.
 Drizzle lemon juice on top.
 Let sit for a minute or two, then drizzle with honey.
 Add a very small pinch of fine grain sea salt if you wish.

 Voila!
 Time to sit and enjoy your grown up lunch!

 Added Protein Tastes Great!

 Grown up grilled cheese is a super easy and delicious way to add protein to your diet.
 The added flavors of the avocado-apple salad really bring it all together.
 This meal is great for ladies who lunch, athletes who need just a bit more protein, and yes, even kids.
-My kids loved this grilled cheese even when I wanted it all to myself!
+My kids love this grilled cheese even when I want it all to myself!

 If you’re looking for more recipes with added protein, there are a lot more recipes here.
 You can search by meal, dish type, or dietary needs.

-I should also add aside from cooking and baking with AllWhites, I’ve been known to add egg whites to my smoothies.
+Aside from cooking and baking with AllWhites, I tend to add egg whites to my smoothies.
 What can I say?
 They’re convenient, fat-free, cholesterol-free, low-calorie AND pasteurized!

 Want to win AllWhites eggs?
 You can enter by answering this simple question in the comments below*:

 What activity are YOU using protein to fuel? —> running for me!

 *One winner will be selected at random and will be announced on Friday, March 23, 2018.
 The winner will be contacted by email.
 If a valid email address is not available, a new winner will be chosen.
 Winner has 24 hours to respond to winning email.
 After 24 hours, a new winner will be selected.
 Contest is void where prohibited.